Last Amended October 5, 2023

-Section 1.1 - This organization shall be known as the Texas Municipal League.
+Section 1.1 - Organization Name.
+This organization shall be known as the Texas Municipal League.

-- Strive to secure harmonious actions among Texas municipalities, other governments, and other groups in all matters which affect the rights and duties of the cities of Texas.
+G. Strive to secure harmonious actions among Texas cities, other governments, and other groups in all matters which affect the rights and duties of the cities of Texas.

 Section 3.1 - Regular Members.
-Any city or town in the State of Texas may, by proper action of its governing body and the payment of the current membership dues from its own municipal funds, become an active member of the League.
+Any incorporated city in the State of Texas may, by proper action of its governing body and the payment of the current membership service fees from its own municipal funds, become an active member of the League.

 Section 3.2 - Associate Members.
 Individuals and organizations may be granted associate membership by the Executive Director.
 Associate members may receive League publications and attend the League's Annual Conference.
 Classes of associate memberships are:

-Section 3.3 - Dues.
-The annual dues, except the dues for each class of associate membership, shall be fixed upon the recommendation of the Board of Directors subject to approval of the member cities assembled at the Annual Conference.
-The annual dues shall be due and payable in advance on the anniversary of such payment in the first instance.
-Failure of a member to pay its dues for a year shall result in automatic suspension of membership.
+Section 3.3 - Member Service Fees.
+The annual member service fees, except the member service fees for each class of associate membership, shall be fixed upon the recommendation of the Board of Directors subject to approval of the member cities assembled at the Annual Conference.
+The annual member service fees shall be due and payable in advance on the anniversary of such payment in the first instance.
+Failure of a member to pay its member service fees for a year shall result in automatic suspension of membership.

 Section 3.5 - Voting Privileges.
-Only member cities and towns shall be entitled to vote in all meetings of the League and such municipalities shall each be entitled to one vote on all matters.
+Only member cities shall be entitled to vote in all meetings of the League and such cities shall each be entitled to one vote on all matters.